kartikmehta8/InnerveHack/README.md

 Well, did you know that some communities, and regular citizens, are spending hours to find an object like yours!
 They scrutinize the street and spend unnecessary gas, some are willing to give a second life to old objects, others want to earn a bit of money by selling the worthy components and materials.
 This is how, one day, I thought about this mattress that is taking place in my small apartment, knowing that I relucted for months to pay the extra fee to get rid of it, and was willing to be able to give it to one of whom it will interest, without putting in front of my building as if it was a place for it.

 ## What It Does 🎯
-CollectUp.io connects the regular citizens that are dreaming to get rid of their usable but worthless(for them) objects, or even broken ones, with those who could seek benefit from it, from a family trying to get more furniture for their household, to companies trying to expand their customer target proficiency and reach, by proposing their services.
+Mottainai connects the regular citizens that are dreaming to get rid of their usable but worthless(for them) objects, or even broken ones, with those who could seek benefit from it, from a family trying to get more furniture for their household, to companies trying to expand their customer target proficiency and reach, by proposing their services.

 ## How to use 🔧
-The CollectUp Web App serves 2 different clients, namely, community members with large materials to be recycled and the recycling companies or government organizations that collect these materials.
+The Mottainai Web App serves 2 different clients, namely, community members with large materials to be recycled and the recycling companies or government organizations that collect these materials.

-- For our users, we designed CollectUp with the intention of making it intuitive and user-friendly.
+- For our users, we designed Mottainai with the intention of making it intuitive and user-friendly.
 - Users who have large materials they intend to recycle like household furniture, electronics, or metals can simply click on the "Create New Post" button at the bottom right-hand corner of the screen.
 This would bring up a pop-up for them to key in their details and submit a photo of the item they intend to recycle.
 - Upon submission, this data would be visible on the map, allowing recycling companies and government organizations to know where exactly each individual is located.
 - View the pickup timeline and ETA of reaching your location.